-Six Capital District communities, working collectively, with support from the Albany and Rensselaer County Sewer Districts, developed a joint Long Term Control Plan (LTCP) that will, thought the implementation of more than 53 projects and programs, significantly abate Combined Sewer Overflow discharges in the Hudson River and demonstrably achieve water quality.
-The LTCP, jointly funded and implemented by the six “Albany Pool Communities” includes several innovative Green Infrastructure (GI) strategies.
-The presentations highlighted three dynamic Green Infrastructure Planning projects, including a Green Infrastructure Audit that evaluated the barriers and “gaps” to GI within local codes and land use plans, created model GI codes for the Pool Communities, a feasibility assessment for a “Green Infrastructure Credit and Banking System,” and a pool‐wide Green Infrastructure Tool Box.
-CDRPC is working to bring these materials to communities across New York for the benefit fo communities beyond the borders of the “Albany Pool.”
-These projects were made possible by grant support from the New York State Department of State Local Government Efficiency Program, The New York State DEC Estuary Program, and the NYSDEC 604b Grant Program.
+Six Capital District communities (the APCs), working collectively, with support from the Albany and Rensselaer County Sewer Districts, developed a joint Long Term Control Plan (LTCP) that will, through the implementation of more than 53 projects and programs, significantly abate Combined Sewer Overflow discharges in the Hudson River and demonstrably achieve water quality.
+The LTCP, jointly funded and implemented by the six APCs includes several innovative Green Infrastructure (GI) strategies and reports.